MTotz/texts-calls-dashboard/README.md

 ## Create an interactive dashboard of your call and text history

-To run, `cd` to inside the `texts-calls-dashboard` folder in the terminal and run the following:
+To run, `cd` to inside the `texts-calls-dashboard/src` folder in the terminal and run the following:

 ```shell
 bokeh serve --show dashboard.py